-We have a little gem in our neighbourhood.
+We have a little gem in our neighborhood.
 It is a bookstore.
-Situated in a cottage – like house, on the old, traditional farm.
-Surrounded by old trees, next to the farm with belted cows.
+Situated in a cottage-like house, on the old, traditional farm.
+Surrounded by the old trees, next to the farm with belted cows.

 Books are displayed on elegant shelves or on the tables.
 Not in stalls like in B&N or Borders.
-You can discuss your reading interests with staff, since they read a lot too.
-Rooms inside look like the ones you want to have in your house.
+You can discuss your reading interests with the staff, since they read a lot too.
+The rooms inside look like the ones you want to have in your house.
 One is particularly dear to me and very inviting during the cold weather.

-The best feature McIntyre’s Bookstore has are their frequent meetings with the authors.
-They happen 3-5 times a week.
+The best feature of McIntyre’s Bookstore has been their frequent meetings with the authors.
+They happen 3–5 times a week.
 Better or less known writers come and have their book readings.
-They usually present a chapter from the new book as a part of their marketing .
-Then there is a discussion and book signings afterwards.
-Most of authors are from South and quite few are from North Carolina (what do we have in the water here?).
-For us ,reading fanatics, this is unique opportunity to learn their craft.
+They usually present a chapter from the new book as a part of their marketing.
+Then there is a discussion and book signings afterward.
+Most of the authors are from the South, and quite a few are from North Carolina (what do we have in the water here?).
+For us, reading fanatics, this is a unique opportunity to learn their craft.

-A few weeks ago they hosted Frances Mayes who read from her newest book Under Magnolia.
+A few weeks ago, they hosted Frances Mayes.
+She read from her newest book, Under Magnolia.
 Mrs Mayes was born and grew up in Georgia, so talking about the South comes natural to her.
-Right after she started reading cell phone rung.
+Right after she started reading, her cell phone rung.
 I was startled.
-I am particularly sensitive to cell phones interruptions and see it as a big no-no. Most of the people in room had the same feeling and so had Mrs Mayes.
+I am particularly sensitive to cell phone interruptions and see it as a big no-no. Most of the people in the room had the same feeling, and so had Mrs Mayes.
 Everybody started reaching for their phones and looking at each other.
 No offender was found.
-The author looked around the room with a frown on her face while phone kept ringing.
-Then she look at her purse and her eyes opened widely.
+The author looked around the room with a frown on her face while the phone kept ringing.
+Then she looked at her purse and her eyes opened widely.
 It was her very own phone!

 She apologetically smiled and looked at the display.
-Her hand want to her mouth .
+Her hand wants to her mouth.
 “It’s my husband calling from Cortona”.
-People started laughing and a tense moment was neutralized.
+People started laughing, and a tense moment was neutralized.

 She recently bought property in Hillsborough, not far from us, and lives here permanently.

-I have heard cell phones going off during doctors visits, medical staff meetings in my hospital in California and in the middle of serous conversations.
-It’s comical to watch inflicted receiver of untimely signal to take a few seconds to realize, that he is a culprit.
+I have heard cell phones going off during doctor visits, medical staff meetings in my hospital in California and in the middle of serous conversations.
+It’s comical to watch an inflicted receiver of an untimely signal to take a few seconds to realize that he is a culprit.
 And a few more to find the off button.
 These can be the longest seconds in somebody’s life.
-One’s hands are slapping over the body in search of the device and later on they tremble to push the switch.
+One’s hands are slapping over the body searching for the device and later on, they tremble to push the switch.

-But the most dramatic effect is when you hear cell phone going off during symphony concert of music recital.
-For music lovers concert hall is a sacred place and having a cell phone going off is a mortal sin.
+But the most dramatic effect is when you hear a cell phone going off during a symphony concert or music recital.
+For music lovers, a concert hall is a sacred place and having a cell phone going off is a mortal sin.
 There is no worse sacrilege for a conductor than that.
-In 2012 concert by New York Philharmonic was interrupted in such a brutal way.
+In 2012, a concert by the New York Philharmonic was interrupted in such a brutal way.
 They were playing Mahler’s 9th Symphony.
-Conductor Alan Gilbert after hearing cell phone ringing for a several eternal seconds stopped the music and asked the offender to turn it off.
+Conductor Alan Gilbert, after hearing a cell phone ringing for several eternal seconds, stopped the music and asked the offender to turn it off.
 Then he took off where he finished.
 It’s interesting that the owner of this device initially didn’t even think it was his phone.
-More power to Mahler and stunning performance by New York Phil.
+More power to Mahler and stunning performance by the New York Phil.

-Funny thing is , that the conductor had the same ring on his phone and this was the sound he was waking up to every morning.
+The funny thing is, that the conductor had the same ring on his phone, and this was the sound he was waking up to every morning.

 He changed his alarm tune ever since.